GrahamDumpleton/mod_wsgi/docs/user-guides/quick-configuration-guide.rst

 you at least get the examples running to verify that mod_wsgi is working correctly before attempting to install any WSGI applications of your own.

+If you do not need to integrate with an existing system Apache install, the ``mod_wsgi-express`` command (installed alongside the ``mod_wsgi`` PyPI package) generates a working configuration like the ones below for you and runs Apache directly — see :doc:`../getting-started` for that path.
+This page covers the manual case: hand-writing Apache configuration so that a system Apache instance you already operate can host a WSGI application.

 WSGI Application Script File
 ----------------------------